ti-cortex-m4/demo-java-reactive-streams-old/code.md

    @Override
    public void onSubscribe(Flow.Subscription subscription) {
        logger.info("({}) subscriber.subscribe: {}", id, subscription);
-       // by rule 2.13, calling onSubscribe must throw a NullPointerException when the given parameter is null.
+       // By rule 2.13, calling onSubscribe must throw a NullPointerException when the given parameter is null.
        Objects.requireNonNull(subscription);

        if (this.subscription != null) {
-           // by_rule 2.5, a Subscriber must call Subscription.cancel() on the given Subscription after an onSubscribe signal if it already has an active Subscription. subscription.cancel();
+           // By rule 2.5, a Subscriber must call Subscription.cancel() on the given Subscription after an onSubscribe signal if it already has an active Subscription. subscription.cancel();
        } else {
            this.subscription = subscription;
-           // by_rule 2.1, a Subscriber must signal demand via Subscription.request(long n) to receive onNext signals. this.subscription.request(1);
+           // By rule 2.1, a Subscriber must signal demand via Subscription.request(long n) to receive onNext signals. this.subscription.request(1);
        }
    }